-The A303 Stonehenge Scheme Examination has been undertaken and the Examining Authority’s Report was submitted to the Secretary of State for Transport on 2 January 2020.
+The A303 Stonehenge Scheme Examination was undertaken in 2019 and the Examining Authority’s Report was submitted to the Secretary of State for Transport on 2 January 2020.
 His decision on the Scheme was twice delayed until 17 July and 13 November, the latter due to the major find at Durrington Walls and was announced on 12 November.
 Here are the supporting documents.

 The Scheme would upgrade the A303 to Expressway standard with a short c.3km tunnel with twin portals in deep dual-carriageway cuttings, all within the World Heritage Site (WHS), and two grade separated junctions on its boundaries.
 The WHS is 5.4km wide thus the tunnel would cover some 60% of the Site.
 See images of Highways England’s proposal.

 The Chancellor indicated in his Budget speech on 11 March 2020 that Her Majesty’s Government continues to support the scheme.